sophiahuangg/data-automation/README.md

         Base URL for querying ACS API
     """
 ```
-Docstrings are **required** for all major functions that will be used by others.
+Docstrings are **required** for all **major functions** that will be used by others.
 This is currently our only way of documenting how to use different parts of our packages, and so we have to be as detailed as possible.
+Helper functions may have smaller docstrings that simply detail the objective of the function (or no docstring if they are straightforward enough).
+Type annotations are still great, when possible!

 In order to generate docstrings in this format, we use the [VS code docstring generator](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring).
 Once you install the extension, you will need to tweak the settings to use the `numpy` format.
 To access your settings, use the VS code extensions tab and type `@ext:autodocstring` in the search bar.
 Click on the extension, and near the top there will be a settings button (you can also click the wheel in the search results and navigate to `Extension Settings`).
 Here are the complete settings you will need: